HobnobMancer/cazy_webscraper/docs/sequencetutorial.rst

 .. code-block:: bash

-   cw_extract_db_seqs cazy/cazyme.db genbank --kingdoms bacteria,eukaryota
+   cazy_webscraper extract_data cazy/cazyme.db genbank --kingdoms bacteria,eukaryota

 .. warning::
    The kingdoms must be spelt the same way CAZy spells them, for example use 'eukaryot**a**' instead of 'eukaryot**e**'.